Atrial Fibrillation

 • Older age

-Afib is diagnosed using a combination of your symptoms, medical history, and tests that record your heart’s electrical activity.
-Because AFib can come and go, diagnosis may sometimes require more than one test or monitoring over time.
+AFib is diagnosed using a combination of symptoms, medical history, and tests that record the heart’s electrical activity.
+Because AFib can come and go, diagnosis may require monitoring over time.

-• Electrocardiogram (ECG or EKG): The most common test for AFib.
-It records the electrical activity of your heart and can show whether your heartbeat is irregular.
+• Electrocardiogram (ECG or EKG): Records the heart’s electrical activity and can show an irregular rhythm

-• Echocardiogram: An ultrasound of the heart that shows how well your heart is pumping and whether there are structural problems that may contribute to AFib.
+• Echocardiogram: An ultrasound of the heart that shows how well the heart is pumping and whether structural problems are present

-• Blood tests: These may be used to check for conditions that can trigger or worsen AFib, such as thyroid disorders or electrolyte imbalances.
+• Blood tests: Used to check for conditions that may trigger or worsen AFib

-Because AFib can vary over time, diagnosis sometimes takes more than one visit.
-Identifying AFib early helps guide treatment decisions and reduce the risk of complications.
+Identifying AFib helps guide treatment decisions and reduce the risk of complications.

 • Control how fast the heart beats